Nolte: Joe Biden Is Afraid of Univision Anchor Jorge Ramos

 The official Biden campaign excuse is scheduling conflicts.

 Elizabeth Warren is also not attending, and has not said why.
-Warren, however, did attend the Democrat’s convention in June and a number of Democrat National Committee meeting over the summer.
-Biden did not show up for either of these.
+Warren, however, did attend the Democrat’s convention in June and a number of Democrat National Committee meetings over the summer.
+Biden did not show up for either.

 To ask the question is to answer the question: If Joe Biden is afraid of getting booed and knows he can’t handle Jorge Ramos, if he’s afraid of hostile voters and hostile open borders-advocates like Ramos, how will he handle North Korea or Russia or Syria … or Trump?